Improving Pastured Broiler Operations for Chickens and Farmers: Automating Feed Systems on Mobile Pasture Coops and Sharing the Results

 I began my farming career in my home state of Virginia, on a multi-species livestock farm that raised and slaughtered about 10,000 pastured broilers and meat ducks, 50 head of grass-fed cattle, 1,000 laying hens, and finished 30 forest-raised pigs a year.
 During my apprenticeship year, I learned the tenets of grass-based livestock management, rotational grazing, and a multi-species intensive management approach.
 In my second year, I took on the role of a farm manager, overseeing grazing planning and managing apprentices.
 It was during this time that I made my first foray into dairy farming, running a one-cow herdshare as my own side business.
 During this time, I learned two things – that I loved dairy farming and I wanted to pursue formal training in the sector.
 I joined Wolfe’s Neck Center as part of the Dairy Grazing Apprenticeship in 2017, with the ultimate goal of having my own multi-species livestock farm with dairy cows at the core.
 The DGA is a two-year, Department of Labor recognized apprenticeship program centered around grass-based dairying.
 I successfully completed the apprenticeship, graduating in 2019, and immediately began a one-year journeyperson position as small livestock manager in order to continue to develop my management skills.

 I began my own operation in the spring of 2020, raising 7,500 pastured broiler chickens on rented land while maintaining a herdsman role at the Milkhouse Farm and Creamery.
 Building off a relationship that I built while at Wolfe’s Neck, I raised my birds on contract with Walden Local Meat Company, which contracts farmers to raise pastured meats that they sell across New England.
 With my partner, I officially launched Mayday Farm in the fall of 2020, when we began renting our current farm in Leeds, Maine.
 With financing from the Farm Service Agency, I purchased the farm in in May 2021.
 Mayday Farm is a pasture-based livestock farm.
 During our first full growing season at the farm, and we raised 15,000 pastured broiler chickens from May-October.
 In 2022, we raised 22,000 birds from April-November, primarily to meet our contract with Walden Local Meat.
 We raised a very small amount of birds to test the waters on our own direct market.
-Based on what we learned last year, we hope to expand this part of our business in the future.
+Our 2023 season was similar to 2022 in terms of production numbers and timeline.

 In addition to the poultry, we started the dairy side of the farm in January 2022, milking about 40 cows for Stonyfield Organic.
 Our cows are grazed seasonally using a rotational grazing, intensive management approach.